finnfiddle/potion/README.md

 There is also a tutorial [here](http://docs.numberpicture.com?route=tutorial) which guides you through the basics of using the library.

-> **Important:** This project is still in active development and it is possible that we will be making breaking changes as we go.
-Use in production with caution before we release v1.
+> **Important:** This project is still in active development and we are still refining the API.
+Use in production with caution before we release verson 1.

 ## Contents